-The most addictively delicious granola you’ll ever have the pleasure of meeting!
+The most addictively delicious and best ever granola you’ll ever have the pleasure of meeting!

 “Well, thank you.
 But it’s your recipe”, she laughed.